p4gefau1t/trojan-go/README.md

 Full-featured Trojan proxy written in golang, compatiable with the original Trojan protocol and config file.
 It's safe, efficient, lightweight and easy to use.

-Supports using multiplexing to improve concurrent performance.
+Supports multiplexing and traffic routing.

-Use the ACME protocol to automatically request and renew HTTPS certificates from Let's Encrypt.
+Uses the ACME protocol to automatically request and renew HTTPS certificates from Let's Encrypt.

 ## Usage

-Request a certificate automatically:
+To request a certificate automatically:

 ```
 ./trojan-go -cert request